-•each of our directors and named executive officers ("NEOs"); and

-•all of our directors and executive officers as a group.
+- each person known by us to beneficially own 5% or more of our outstanding common stock; - each of our directors and NEOs; and - •all of our directors and executive officers as a group.

-The numbers listed below are based on 316,913,637 shares of our common stock outstanding as of April 6, 2023.
+The numbers listed below are based on 322,826,982 shares of our common stock outstanding as of April 8, 2024.
 Except as otherwise noted below, the address of each beneficial owner listed in the table below is c/o Thoughtworks Holding, Inc., 200 East Randolph Street, 25th Floor, Chicago, IL 60601.
 Beneficial ownership representing less than 1% is denoted with an asterisk ().